The Conformal Laplacian and Positive Scalar Curvature Metrics on Manifolds with Boundary: Manifolds with --dimensional lens space boundaries

 \section{Manifolds with \texorpdfstring{$3$}--dimensional lens space boundaries}

 There are explicit formulas for the $\xitilde$-invariants of spherical space forms; these are particularly tractable for lens spaces with odd order fundamental group.
-Making use of these formulas, we present some concrete examples of spin $4$-manifolds with boundary a disjoint union of lens spaces that cannot admit a metric with $\eta_1>0$, and hence have no psc metric with minimal boundary (or a metric with nonnegative scalar curvature and positive mean curvature).
+Making use of these formulas, we present some concrete examples of spin $4$-manifolds with boundary a disjoint union of lens spaces that cannot admit a metric with $\eta_1>0$ and $\zeta_1>0$; geometric restrictions are given in Thm.~\ref{thm:5.1}.

 The lens space $L(p,q)$ is the quotient of $S^3\subset \C^2$ by the action of $\Z_p$ generated by